Theory of solid-state nanostructures for quantum technologies

 News from the Reiter Group

+A new article in Nature Photonics by the Reiter group

+A new article in Phys.
+Rev. Research by the Reiter group

-A new publication in Phys.
+A new article in Phys.
 Rev. B by the Reiter group

-A new publication in Materials for Quantum Technologies by the Reiter group

-A new publication in Communication Physics by the Reiter group